akinbosk/akinbosk.github.io/index.md

 ### About Me

 I am a community-based researcher with an interest in phonological theory and phonetics.
 I have deep experience doing community-based research on endangered and under-resourced languages of Sub-Saharan Africa.
-My approach to field linguistics involves considering language-external evidence for linguistic theory, so my research also focuses on the connection between language and musi
+My approach to field linguistics involves considering language-external evidence for linguistic theory, so my research also focuses on the connection between language and music.

 Coupled with phonological description and analysis of understudied languages, my research uses newer instrumental methods (e.g ultrasound tongue imaging), statistical models and data visualisation techniques to investigate details about phonetic properties of sounds that were not possible to capture through older impressionistic observation methods.